 In 2000, gaming giant Electronic Arts (EA) acquired the exclusive rights to use Porsche in its ‘Need For Speed’ games.
 That move left the hands of the others tied, as Porsche was supposed to be an integral part of any racing simulation.

 RUF came to the scene as an alternative for the gaming world.
 As you already know, the company was recognized as an outright automotive manufacturer, meaning that EA’s exclusive rights didn’t apply to RUF cars.

-That’s how RUF entered the gaming world and was introduced to a younger mainstream generation of car enthusiasts.
-RUF cars appeared in ‘Gran Turismo’, ‘Forza’, ‘Test Drive’ and ‘Project Gotham’ series, as well as many other PC, console, and mobile games.
+That’s how they entered the gaming world and was introduced to a younger mainstream generation of car enthusiasts.
+The car appeared in ‘Gran Turismo’, ‘Forza’, ‘Test Drive’ and ‘Project Gotham’ series, as well as many other PC, console, and mobile games.

 As of 2016, EA no longer has the exclusive rights, yet RUF is still present in many gaming series.
 A coincidence?
 We think not.